Non-loose torus knots: Tight contact structures on torus knot complements

-Recall if the dividing slope of $V_1$ is $s$, then when a bypass is attached to $\partial V_1$ the dividing curves of the resulting torus will have slope $s'$ which is clockwise of $s$ and the closest point to $q/p$ with an edge to $s$.
-Since we can start with $V_1$ as a standard neighborhood of a Legendrian knot with very negative Thurston-Bennequin invariant, the the possible dividing will be slopes on $\partial V_1$ will be
+Recall if the dividing slope of $V_1$ is $r$, then when a bypass is attached to $\partial V_1$, the dividing curves of the resulting torus will have slope $r'$, which is clockwise of $r$ and the closest point to $q/p$ with an edge to $r$.
+Since we can start with $V_1$ as a standard neighborhood of a Legendrian knot with very negative Thurston-Bennequin invariant, then the possible dividing slopes on $\partial V_1$ will be

 \begin{itemize} \item $(1,n)$ for $n \leq \lfloor q/p\rfloor$, \item $(m_1,n_1)$ in the shortest path from $\lfloor q/p\rfloor$ clockwise to $q/p$ in the Farey graph. \end{itemize}